- Sometimes, Chrome might become completely inaccessible due to an Err_name_not_resolved error.

 - Scroll to the Privacy section and uncheck Use a prediction service to load pages more quickly.

 - After you uncheck this option, restart Chrome.

 6. Flush Chrome’s DNS cache

 - Open a new tab in Chrome and enter

 - Now click the Clear host cache button and restart Chrome.

-We recommend this third-party tool (100% safe and tested by us) to automatically download all the outdated drivers on your PC.
+We recommend using a third-party tool driver updater to automatically download all the outdated drivers on your PC.

 - Click the Menu icon in the top-right corner.

 - Choose Help > About Google Chrome from the menu.